MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bi-row-definitions.md

 - Before you change a row definition, consider taking a copy of it as a backup, just in case your change doesn't work as expected.
 You can either just copy the definition (give it a good name), or export it.
 To learn more, go to [Import or export row definitions](#import-or-export-financial-reporting-row-definitions).
 - If you need a fresh copy of a definition that [!INCLUDE[prod_short](includes/prod_short.md)] provides, an easy way to get one is to create a new company that only contains setup data.
 Then, export the definition and import it in the company where the definition needs a refresh.

-## Import or export financial reporting row definitions
+## <a name="import-or-export-financial-reporting-row-definitions"></a>Import or export financial reporting row definitions

 You can import and export financial row definitions as RapidStart configuration packages.
 For example, configuration packages are useful for sharing information with other companies.
 The package is created in a .rapidstart file, which compresses the contents.